daytonhaney/Udemy-Golang/README.md

 Golang is the language of the cloud aka server

-Golang has exception official documentation similar to Python
+Golang has exceptional official documentation similar to Python

-The soloarWinds attack is where I witnessed the true power of Golang and have been fascinated by it's capabilities ever since ...
+The SolarWinds attack is where I witnessed the true power of Golang and have been fascinated by it's capabilities ever since ...